cypress-io/cypress/guides/error-handling.md

 The `CypressError` is an `Error` containing the message returned from the `errTemplate`.
 The `stack` is set to that of the `originalError` if it exists (error object passed into `details`), otherwise it's the `stack` from where the `getError` / `throwError` is called.

-The `CypressError` has a `isCypressErr` prop which we use as a duck-type guard against exiting the process when logging exceptions.
+The `CypressError` has an `isCypressErr` prop which we use as a duck-type guard against exiting the process when logging exceptions.
 It also maintains a reference to the `originalError` if it exists.

 ### Child-Process Errors